dennisss/dacha/pkg/vision/mocap/index.md

 For doing marker recognition in camera images, we will use a Raspberry Pi CM5 (or CM4).
 Any of them should work but the recommended specs are:

 - no-Wifi
-- 2GB (as low as it can go so 1GB for the CM4)
+- 1GB (CM4) or 2GB (CM5) (as low as it can go)
-- 16GB EMMC (or minimally the lite version)
+- 16GB EMMC (or a lite version with external SDCard)

 Specific Models:

-- What I currently use: CM5002016
+- What I currently use: CM5002016 / SC1558 (cheapest CM5 with eMMC)
+    - Cheapest CM5 Lite (no eMMC): CM5002000 / SC1556
 - Cheapest CM4: CM4001000

+Any CM4/5 will work but note that CM5s are generally more desirable for future upgradeability since the MIPI camera interface is 2.5x the speed of the CM4 (you will only notice this difference if you go above 2 megapixel sensors.
+The AR0234 can do full bandwidth on both versions).

-Note that we will use the Ethernet PTP feature of the CM5 so clone boards will not work well without significant modifications.
+Note that we will use the Ethernet PTP feature of the CM4/CM5 so clone boards will not work well without significant modifications.

 - [CM5 Datasheet](https://pip-assets.raspberrypi.com/categories/944-raspberry-pi-compute-module-5/documents/RP-008180-DS-6-cm5-datasheet.pdf?disposition=inline)